giancarlo-garbagnati/homevideosalepredictor/README.md

 ```
 RMSE = 2.1805e7
 ```
+As a reminder: in general, we want to minimize this number to get an improved model.
 Let's now take a look at how our predictions look like compared to the actual values, graphically.

 ![alt text](https://raw.githubusercontent.com/giancarlo-garbagnati/homevideosalepredictor/master/images/LR1-test.png "Predictions vs Actual (Test set)")